2003:

 1935:

-Actor Jim Dale, whose Disney credits include the 1978 Hot Lead and Cold Feet and the 1977 Pete's Dragon, is born in England.
-Dale is the narrator of the Harry Potter audiobooks.
+Actor Jim Dale, whose Disney credits include the 1979 The Spaceman and King Arthur, the 1978 Hot Lead and Cold Feet and the 1977 Pete's Dragon, is born in England.
+Best known as the narrator of the Harry Potter audiobooks, Dale also narrated the ABC-TV series Pushing Daisies.

 1936: